piotrmurach/github/README.md

 github = Github.new basic_auth: 'login:password'
 ```

+This gem closely mirros the GitHub Api hierarchy e.i. if you want to create a download resource,
+lookup the github api spec and issue the request as in `github.repos.downloads.create`

-You can interact with GitHub interface, for example repositories, by issuing following calls that correspond directly to the GitHub API hierarchy
+For example to interact with GitHub Repositories API, issue the following calls that correspond directly to the GitHub API hierarchy

 ```ruby
 github.repos.commits.all  'user-name', 'repo-name'